Pierre Courthial: Reformed Seminary at Aix-en-Provence

 In 1973, Courthial helped found a faculty of Protestant Reformed theology in Aix-en-Provence.
 Paul Wells, Eugene Boyer, Pierre Filhol, and Peter Jones all visited him and asked him to join them.
 He accepted their invitation, moving to Aix-en-Provence, where he served as the first dean at the Free Faculty of Reformed Theology and taught apologetics and practical theology until his retirement in 1984.
 He lived at 33 Avenue Jules Ferry from 1974 to 1984.
 William Edgar (now a professor at Westminster Theological Seminary, Philadelphia) and Pierre Berthoud (who succeeded him as dean) also joined the faculty.
 During these years Courthial traveled to South Africa, the United States, and Canada.
 In September 1979, he traveled to Philadelphia at the invitation of Westminster Theological Seminary to speak at their 50 year Jubilee, where he was one of four distinguished recipients chosen to receive Westminster’s first honorary doctorates.

 Theological works

 After his retirement in 1984 Dr. Courthial applied himself to his two major writing projects, Le jour des petits recommencements (The day of small new beginnings), 1996, and De Bible en Bible (From Bible to Bible), 2001.
 Courthial undertook the first of these with the encouragement of his good friend in Switzerland, Jean-Marc Berthoud, brother of Pierre Berthoud.
 Courthial completed Le jour des petits recommencements at the age of 82.
 Over the course of the next ten years, until his death in 2009, Courthial stayed in contact with friends and theologians from his home in Paris.
-His theology was strongly influenced by John Calvin, Pierre Viret, August Lecerf, Pierre du Moulin, Blaise Pascal, Abraham Kuyper, John Murray, J. Gresham Machen, Cornelius van Til, Rousas John Rushdoony, Paul Wells and others.
+His theology was strongly influenced by John Calvin, Pierre Viret, August Lecerf, Pierre du Moulin, Blaise Pascal, Abraham Kuyper, John Murray, J. Gresham Machen, Cornelius van Til, Rousas John Rushdoony and others.